Emre Özkan

-Emre Özkan (born 24 December 1988) is a Turkish football defender who plays for Afjet Afyonspor.
+Emre Özkan (born 24 December 1988) is a Turkish football defender who plays for TFF Third League club Ergene Velimeşe.

 Career

 During his contract with Beşiktaş, he has been on loan at Zeytinburnuspor, Ankaragücü, Eskişehirspor, and Orduspor.

 On 31 August 2016, he joined Bucaspor on a one-year contract.

-Emre has represented Turkey at youth level, but has not been called up to the full squad.
+Özkan has represented Turkey at youth level, but has not been called up to the full squad.